Qian8988/Final-Project-Team-7/README.md

 **Balanced Random Forest Classifier:** _Benefits_ - It reduces overfitting problem in decision trees and also reduces the variance and therefore improves the accuracy.  _Limitations_ -  Requires much more computational power and resources.
 Longer Training Period.

 **Easy Ensemble AdaBoos Classifier:** _Benefits_ - Fast, simple, and easy to program.
 Also, it has the flexibility to be combined with any machine learning algorithm. _Limitations_ - Weak classifiers can lead to overfitting.

-- Dashboard Blueprint: Dashboard includes distribution of scores for both red and white wines.
-Also includes ability to interactively switch between red and white wines as well as switching between each of the features for red and white wines respectively.
-The results (accuracy, precision, recall, F1 score and feature inportance) of all the models will have interactive filters to look at red/white wine.

 -   Tableau Public link for dashboard so far: https://public.tableau.com/app/profile/paula.l6166/viz/WineDashboard_16366700927230/Winestory